 Transportation on a car and getting from your car to the waters edge is more difficult with the Liska.
 The Big EZ Angler is very easy to get from place to place.

 The next reason I prefer the Big EZ Angler over the Liska is “stand-ability”.
-I stand and fish from my Liska all the time…but the Big EZ Angler is just better for fisherman that want to stand and fish.
+I stand and fish from my Liska all the time…but the Big EZ Angler paddle board is just better for fisherman that want to stand and fish.
 The Big EZ Angler is remarkably easy to stand on with confidence.
 I can’t speak enough about how stable the Big EZ Angler is.

 While I don’t currently fly fish much (if at all), I do plan to venture into the world of fly fishing soon.
 The Big EZ Angler has a sleek deck without anything that could hang up your fly line.
 The Liska, although pretty sleek, does have several areas that fly line could snag on.